tinkernerd/TinkerAvDocs/Notes/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md

 \(ii\) In the case of a person with previous experience as a Director of Operations, have at least 3 years experience as pilot in command of an aircraft operated under part 121 or [[0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft|part 135 of this chapter]].

-\(c\) To serve as Chief Pilot under [[#§119.69 Management personnel required for operations conducted under Volume 3/G Air carriers and operators for compensation or hire certification and operations/0135 Operating requirements commuter and on demand operations and rules governing persons on board such aircraft.md part 135 of this chapter .|§119.69]](a) for a certificate holder conducting any operation for which the pilot in command is required to hold an airline transport pilot certificate a person must hold an airline transport pilot certificate with appropriate ratings and be qualified to serve as pilot in command in at least one aircraft used in the certificate holder's operation and:
+\(c\) To serve as Chief Pilot under [[#§119.69 Management personnel required for operations conducted under 0135 Operating requirements commuter and on demand operations and rules governing persons on board such aircraft part 135 of this chapter .|§119.69]](a) for a certificate holder conducting any operation for which the pilot in command is required to hold an airline transport pilot certificate a person must hold an airline transport pilot certificate with appropriate ratings and be qualified to serve as pilot in command in at least one aircraft used in the certificate holder's operation and:

 \(1\) In the case of a person becoming a Chief Pilot for the first time ever, have at least 3 years experience, within the past 6 years, as pilot in command of an aircraft operated under part 121 or [[0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft|part 135 of this chapter]].

 \(2\) In the case of a person with previous experience as a Chief Pilot, have at least 3 years experience as pilot in command of an aircraft operated under part 121 or [[0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft|part 135 of this chapter]].

-\(d\) To serve as Chief Pilot under [[#§119.69 Management personnel required for operations conducted under Volume 3/G Air carriers and operators for compensation or hire certification and operations/0135 Operating requirements commuter and on demand operations and rules governing persons on board such aircraft.md part 135 of this chapter .|§119.69]](a) for a certificate holder that only conducts operations for which the pilot in command is required to hold a commercial pilot certificate, a person must hold at least a commercial pilot certificate.
+\(d\) To serve as Chief Pilot under [[#§119.69 Management personnel required for operations conducted under 0135 Operating requirements commuter and on demand operations and rules governing persons on board such aircraft part 135 of this chapter .|§119.69]](a) for a certificate holder that only conducts operations for which the pilot in command is required to hold a commercial pilot certificate, a person must hold at least a commercial pilot certificate.
 If an instrument rating is required for any pilot in command for that certificate holder, the Chief Pilot must also hold an instrument rating.
 The Chief Pilot must be qualified to serve as pilot in command in at least one aircraft used in the certificate holder's operation.
 In addition, the Chief Pilot must:

 \(1\) In the case of a person becoming a Chief Pilot for the first time ever, have at least 3 years experience, within the past 6 years, as pilot in command of an aircraft operated under part 121 or [[0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft|part 135 of this chapter]].

 \(2\) In the case of a person with previous experience as a Chief Pilot, have at least 3 years experience as pilot in command of an aircraft operated under part 121 or [[0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft|part 135 of this chapter]].

-\(e\) To serve as Director of Maintenance under [[#§119.69 Management personnel required for operations conducted under Volume 3/G Air carriers and operators for compensation or hire certification and operations/0135 Operating requirements commuter and on demand operations and rules governing persons on board such aircraft.md part 135 of this chapter .|§119.69]](a) a person must hold a mechanic certificate with airframe and powerplant ratings and either:
+\(e\) To serve as Director of Maintenance under [[#§119.69 Management personnel required for operations conducted under 0135 Operating requirements commuter and on demand operations and rules governing persons on board such aircraft part 135 of this chapter .|§119.69]](a) a person must hold a mechanic certificate with airframe and powerplant ratings and either:

 \(1\) Have 3 years of experience within the past 6 years maintaining aircraft as a certificated mechanic, including, at the time of appointment as Director of Maintenance, experience in maintaining the same category and class of aircraft as the certificate holder uses; or